chiuzon/svelteWeb3/README.md

 ## Projects using `svelteWeb3`

-`Open a PR to add your project to the list!`
+`Open a PRs to add your project to the list!`

 ## Installation
 ```